Insight - Paying for gene therapy: are annuities the next big thing?

 LOS ANGELES As U.S. drugmakers face growing resistance to the high price of cutting-edge treatments, a handful of companies are working on a new payment model that rewards them for the long-term performance of their medicines.

-If these new hemophilia drugs and others like them succeed, a one-time infusion could replace the need for frequent, life-long injections of blood clotting proteins that can cost up to $300,000 (194,103 pounds) a year for a single patient.
+If these new haemophilia drugs and others like them succeed, a one-time infusion could replace the need for frequent, life-long injections of blood clotting proteins that can cost up to $300,000 (194,127 pounds) a year for a single patient.
 These existing treatments, including Pfizer Inc's Xyntha and Baxter International's Advate, are expected to command annual sales of more than $11 billion by 2016.

 Drugmakers contend that a one-time cure, even at a price of more than $1 million, would save money over the long term.
 But there are concerns that health insurers will balk at covering that kind of upfront cost.